-India is one of the fastest growing tech nations, but it seems the youngsters are jumping on the classic car and historical movement nowadays.
+India is one of the fastest-growing tech nations but the Delhi youngsters have more than just laptops, WhatsApp and smartphones on their inquisitive minds as creative teenagers embrace the classic car and historical vehicle scene.

 Whilst holding their General Council in Bangalore, FIVA (the Fédération Internationale des Véhicules Anciens or international federation of historic vehicles), discovered the Indian passion for classics has now reached epidemic levels, boasting a ‘love affair’ with historical vehicles.